ericwbailey/ericwbailey.website/source/published/quality-is-a-trap.md

 Talking shop is all fine and good.
 In fact, I wish I got to do more of it.
 Details, however, are just that.
 We must be careful to **not conflate process with results**.
 Know that companies who make their own custom typeface can and do fail just as often as companies who don’t.

-If you’re lucky, you’ll come across a form of this essay that is more introspective, questioning a designer’s outputs within the system that they ply their trade in.
+If you’re lucky, you’ll come across a form of this essay that is more introspective, with a designer questioning the outputs they create within the system that they ply their trade in.
 I’m more heartened by this kind of writing, in that it is the rare case of a systems-oriented thinker turning inward to consider their place in things.

 It’s still a fool’s errand, however. **Conversations around quality are non-starters**, for a variety of reasons.